Astute-Systems/MediaX/USER_GUIDE.md

 Command line arguments use **--help** and are listed below:

 ```
+    -device (the V4L2 device source (only with -source 1)) type: string
+      default: "/dev/video0"
-    -filename (the PNG file to use as the source of the video stream) type: string default: "testcard.png"
+    -filename (the PNG file to use as the source of the video stream (only with
+      -source 0)) type: string default: "testcard.png"
+    -framerate (the image framerate) type: uint32 default: 25
-    -height (the height of the image) type: int32 default: 480
+    -height (the height of the image) type: uint32 default: 480
-    -ipaddr (the IP address of the transmit stream) type: string default: "239.192.1.1"
+    -ipaddr (the IP address of the transmit stream) type: string
+      default: "127.0.0.1"
+    -mode (The video mode (0-4)
+        0 - Uncompressed RGB
+        1 - Uncompressed YUV
+        2 - Mono16
+        3 - Mono8
+        4 - H.264
+        ) type: uint32 default: 0
+    -num_frames (The number of frames to send) type: uint32 default: 0
-    -port (the port to use for the transmit stream) type: int32 default: 5004
+    -port (the port to use for the transmit stream) type: uint32 default: 5004
-    -width (the width of the image) type: int32 default: 640
+    -session_name (the SAP/SDP session name) type: string default: "TestVideo1"
-    -pattern (The test pattern (0-4)
+    -source (The video source (0-10)
-        0 - Use a PNG file (see -filename), default: 0
+        0 - Use a PNG file (see -filename)
+        1 - v4l2src
-        1 - Colour bars
+        2 - Colour bars
-        2 - Greyscale bars
+        3 - Greyscale bars
-        3 - Scaled RGB values
+        4 - Scaled RGB values
-        4 - Checkered test card) type: int32 default: 0
+        5 - Checkered test card
+        6 - Solid white
+        7 - Solid black
+        8 - Solid red
+        9 - Solid green
+        10 - Solid blue
+        ) type: uint32 default: 2
+    -width (the width of the image) type: uint32 default: 640

 ```

 The receive example will display the stream (user **--help** for options):

 ```
-./receive-example
+./rtp-receive
 ```

 Receiver has these additional receive command line options, see **--help** for more info: